Notes on the Geography of Sri Lanka: Jaffna

 There's no shortage of buses, and here's some new construction, probably funded by overseas Tamils who have no intention of forgetting where they came from.

 That was certainly the case with this hotel, owned by an overseas Tamil but managed by a Sinhalese company (Jetwing).
 Just beyond the hotel is a shopping center including a Cargill's supermarket, part of a Sri Lankan chain.
-The nearest one from here is more than a hundred miles to the south.
+This one is an outlier, more than a hundred miles from its nearest sibling.

 Here, just a few blocks from the last photo, is the wreckage of an underwear factory on Hospital Road.